 "Ugh, don't get him started!
 I'll never hear the end of it!"
 Tidus moaned.
 But it was too late.

 "Do I think there's going to be a war!"
 Cid spat.
-"Well with Alexandria having that blood-thirsty cow of a noble that they do, of course we are.
+"With Alexandria having that blood-thirsty cow of a noble that they do, of course we are.
 If Sephiroth doesn't get his act together and show some goddamned diplomacy once in a while we'll have no choice!
-All they ever do is threaten and insult each other at those fuckin' meetings.
-It's like they want war sometimes, I swear!
 Idiot nobles don't know how to do a damned thing.
-They just sit around in their fancy houses drinkin' tea all day while hard-workin' people like myself are gonna have to foot the bill if we go to war.
+They just sit around in their fancy houses drinkin' tea all day while hard-workin' folks like myself foot the bill.
 Hah!
 If I ever see any of those Jenova boys I swear I'll pop 'em right in the jaw.
 Maybe they'll be more diplomatic with their jaws wired shut.
 Hah!"
 Cid screwed some bolts into place emphatically.